 Air Force ROTC courses are taken for academic credit as part of a student's electives.
 The last two years of the program must be completed at California State University, Fresno.
 The first two years of the program may be completed if a student is enrolled in one of the local junior colleges and plans to transfer to the university at the beginning of his or her junior year.
 In the Aerospace Studies program, ROTC books, supplies, and uniforms are furnished at no cost to the student.

 Other scholarship programs are available to fill critical Air Force requirements.
 Additional money through express programs is available.
-Contact the unit admissions officer for the latest information.
+Contact the Recruiting Officer for the latest information.